-This Bacon Popcorn with Caramel Drizzle recipe is a family movie night favorite.
-Crispy bacon with caramel corn makes a yummy movie popcorn treat.
+Our Bacon Popcorn with Caramel Drizzle recipe is a family movie night favorite.
+Love bacon popcorn?
+Then make this bacon popcorn for your movie night snack.
+After all, crispy bacon with caramel corn makes a yummy movie popcorn treat.
 Chunks of smokey bacon and Dell Cove® Kettle Corn popcorn seasoning give this bacon caramel popcorn a flavor twist.
 And then everything is baked together until you have salty-sweet, crunchy popcorn clusters.

 The key is to pop your popcorn in the bacon fat.
 So good!
 Think of this as a special treat – and a little goes a long way.
 (You can cut the recipe in half to decrease the servings.)
 David and I developed this recipe as part of our family’s Sunday movie night tradition – where we have been inviting the family over for dinner and a movie, and started pairing popcorn and cocktails with our favorite films.
 Here is an idea of how you can do your own movie and drink pairing:

-MOVIE: Dr. No (1962).
+MOVIE WE WATCH WITH THIS SNACK: Dr. No (1962).
 The classic James Bond movie where a British government agent seeks answers in a case involving the disappearance of a colleague and the disruption of the American space program.
 It stars a very young (and gorgeous) Sean Connery and Ursula Andress.
+The chemistry between those two is both smokey and sweet!

-COCKTAIL: The Americano Cocktail.
+COCKTAIL IDEA FOR PAIRING: The Americano Cocktail.
 Why?
 It was the first cocktail mentioned in the James Bond novels.
 (Not a martini!)
 It’s a little sweet, a lot bitter and that bitterness pairs well with the sweet and smokey bacon caramel popcorn.
-Get our recipe to make an Americano cocktail here.

 Preheat your oven to 250 degrees F, and line a baking tray with a Silpat or silicon baking sheet.
 Don’t have one?
 Then line your tray with tin foil and spray the tin foil with nonstick cooking spray.